yjfyy/hwstats/INSTALL/readme.en.txt

 		Output_update_secs = 60
 		XML_status_output = true

-2. The files which you need to change the pathes: config.inc.php
-		/script/start/parse_reports* (shell to run the php script)

-3. Next, you'll need insert hwreports.sql to your pvpgn "bnet" database

-3.1.
-Important step:
-	Compare fields from record_alter.sql with your PvPGN "record" database.
-There, all the required fields for various games of Battle.net which are not in the database by default, but uses by PvPGN.

-3.2 Create new Index in the table "record" for the field SEXP_1_rating (optional, but a select players request will faster)
+2. Open install.php in your browser and follow the installation

-4. PHP Script /script/parse_reports.php should run with an interval (for example 5 minutes).
+3. Shell script "hwstats\script\start\parse_reports" should run with an interval (for example 5 minutes).
 This script parse info from Starcraft game reports to the database mysql.
 More about cycling startup scripts, see http://harpywar.com/?a=articles&b=4&c=0&d=31

 --
 HWStats licensed under GPL (http://www.gnu.org/copyleft/gpl.html)

+If you want to get a new feature, or have a bugreport - please, post your message at http://code.google.com/p/hwstats/issues/list